TheJessieKirk/jam_fallout_3/JXPPointLookoutHomesteadMotelFixes/JXPPointLookoutHomesteadMotelFixes Readme.txt

                         5. UNINSTALLATION INSTRUCTIONS

-    1. Delete the file “JJXPPointLookoutHomesteadMotelFixes.esp”.
+    1. Delete the file “JXPPointLookoutHomesteadMotelFixes.esp”.
 The mod is now uninstalled.

                                  6. CHANGELOG